Estimating Average Treatment Effects with a Double-Index Propensity Score: Numerical Studies

 \subsection{Data Example: Effect of Statins on Colorectal Cancer Risk in EMRs}

-We applied DiPS to assess the effect of statins, a medication for lowering cholesterol levels, on the risk of colorectal cancer (CRC) among patients with inflammatory bowel disease (IBD) identified from EMRs of a large metropolitan healthcare provider.
-Previous studies have suggested that the use of statins have a protective effect on CRC \citep{liu2014association}, but few studies have considered the effect among IBD patients.
+We applied DiPS to assess the effect of statins, a medication for lowering cholesterol levels, on the risk of colorectal cancer (CRC) among patients with inflammatory bowel disease (IBD) identified using data from EMRs of Partners Healthcare.
+Previous studies have suggested that statins have a protective effect on CRC, but few studies have considered the effect specifically among IBD patients.
 The EMR cohort consisted of $n=10,817$ IBD patients, including 1,375 statin users.
-CRC status and statin use were ascertained by the presence of ICD9 diagnosis and electronic prescription codes.
+CRC status and statin use were ascertained by the presence of ICD9 diagnosis and prescription codes.
 We adjusted for $p=15$ covariates as potential confounders, including age, gender, race, smoking status, indication of elevated inflammatory markers, examination with colonoscopy, use of biologics and immunomodulators, subtypes of IBD, disease duration, and presence of primary sclerosing cholangitis (PSC).

 For the working model $\Mscrmu$, we specified $g_{\mu}(u)=1/(1+e^{-u})$ to accomodate the binary outcome.
-SEs for other estimators were obtained from the MAD over bootstrap resamples, except for DR-rLAS, which is obtained directly from the bootstrap procedure implemented in \texttt{hdm}.
-CIs were calculated from percentile intervals, except for DR-rLAS, which were based on normal approximation.
+SEs for other estimators were obtained from the MAD over bootstrap resamples.
+CIs were calculated from percentile intervals.
 We also calculated a two-sided p-value from a Wald test for the null that statins have no effect, using the point and SE estimates for each estimator.
-The unadjusted estimate (None) based on difference in means by groups was also calculated as a reference.
+The unadjusted estimate (None) based on difference in means by statins use was also calculated as a reference.
 The left side of Table \ref{tab:data} shows that, without adjustment, the naive risk difference is estimated to be -0.8\% with a SE of 0.4\%.
 The other methods estimated that statins had a protective effect ranging from around -1\% to -3\% after adjustment for covariates.
-DiPS and DR-rLAS were the most efficient estimators, with DiPS achieving estimated variance that ranged from at least 13\% to more than 100\% lower than that of other estimators.
+DiPS and DR-SIM were the most efficient estimators, with DiPS achieving estimated variance that ranged 34\% to 61\% lower than that of other estimators.